mghoff/oraicwinconfig/README.md

 ## Details:

 This executable will perform the following...
+1. Check for existing installation of Oracle InstantClient by looking for the User Environment Variables: `OCI_LIB64` and `TNS_NAMES`.
+    + If no existing installation is found, the user will be prompted to accept the default installation directory: `C:/OraClient`.
+    + Upon discovering an existing installation, the user will be prompted to overwrite the existing installation.
+      + If you choose to overwrite, the existing installation directory and its respective environment variables will be removed completely.
+      + If you choose NOT to overwrite, the existing installation will remain and the new installation will be adjacently installed into the base directory of the existing. `OCI_LIB64` and `TNS_NAMES` environment variable values will be overwritten with the new installation paths, and the new `OCI_LIB64` path will be added to the `PATH` User Environment Variable. **You must then copy your `tnsnames.ora` file from the old installation to the new installation following completion.**
-1. Download into the user's Downloads folder the Windows-specific `Oracle Instant Client Basic Lite` package and SDK zip files.
+1. Following a user prompt to accept the suggested installation directory, the Windows-specific `Oracle Instant Client Basic Lite` package and SDK zip files will be downloaded into the user's Downloads folder.
-2. Unzip the above files into either the specified installation directory.
+2. Unzip the above files into the specified installation directory.
 3. Add the installation directory to the `PATH` User Environment Variable.
-4. Create two new User Environment Variables (`OCI_LIB64` and `TNS_NAMES`) and assign their respective directory paths.
+4. Create or reset User Environment Variables (`OCI_LIB64` and `TNS_NAMES`) and assign their respective directory paths.
-    + **Note:** If you have a `tnsnames.ora` file, you must copy it to the directory specified by the `TNS_NAMES` environment variable.
+    + **Again,** If you have a `tnsnames.ora` file, you must save a copy outside of the installation directory and then copy it to the directory specified by the `TNS_NAMES` environment variable, following a successful installation.

 Following successful installation and configuration, you should be able to use `RTools` to build `Roracle` from source...